My Dog Won’t Lay Down: 6 Reasons Why and What To Do

 What to Do if You Suspect Your Dog Has Arthritis

 Early diagnosis is always vital when it comes to arthritis.
 The sooner you can get your dog treatment, the better.
-If you suspect your dog might have arthritis, then make an appointment with your vet.
+If you suspect your dog might have arthritis, then make an appointment with your online or local vet.
 They’ll be able to carry out some tests and confirm the diagnosis.
 From there, they’ll be able to recommend the best course of treatment for your dog.
 This might include medication, physiotherapy, or hydrotherapy.

 These treatments may make the inflammation go away, allowing dogs to be able to lay down with ease.
 Additionally, it can help make any pain more manageable so that your dog can live a comfortable and happy life.